Welcome

 SQE1 Syllabus

-For SQE1, you need to understand how the rules on remoteness of damage operate to limit the extent of a defendant's liability in negligence.
-This involves applying the principles established in case law to specific factual scenarios.
-Your revision should focus on:
+For SQE1, you are required to understand how the rules on remoteness of damage operate to limit the extent of a defendant's liability in negligence and to apply case law principles to specific factual scenarios, with a focus on the following syllabus points:

 • The general principle of remoteness of damage in negligence.